Want to learn how to make pillows but aren’t interested in sewing? Learn one way to make no-sew pillows using iron-on adhesive!

 How to make no-sew pillows, an easy tutorial!

-I had dinner with a friend a few weeks ago (Hi Bree!), and she gave me some good advice.
-She said that I need to simplify some of my DIY tutorial posts—not because readers weren’t skilled enough to do them or couldn’t follow them, but because people don’t always have a ton of time or resources (like a sewing machine).
+I had dinner with a friend a few weeks ago, and she gave me some good advice: I need to simplify some of my DIYs—not because people can’t do them, but because people don’t always have the time or sources to do them.
+People like things to be easy and straightforward.
+So, I decided to put away the sewing machine for this project and focus on a no-sew option.

-A few months ago, I made a set of striped throw pillow covers, and while I love them, they did take a while to make.
+A few months ago, I made a set of striped throw pillow covers.
+And while I love them, they did take a while to make.
 So, today I’m doing a tutorial on making easy no-sew pillows!
 If you’ve ever wanted to make your own pillows but don’t want to buy a sewing machine, keep reading to learn about how to make easy no-sew pillows.

-Supplies
+Supplies you’ll need…

 - Fabric (must be able to be ironed).